How the Affordable Care Act Affects Young Adults

-All Americans, including young adults, had to obtain health coverage that started by May 1st, 2014, if they could afford it, or get an exemption. (you must sign up by March 31st to meet this deadline) Here are some quick facts to help you understand what ObamaCare means for young adults:
+All Americans, including young adults, had to obtain health coverage starting 2014, if they could afford it, or get an exemption.
+Here are some quick facts to help you understand what ObamaCare means for young adults:

 • Not all insurance is created equal.
 Only minimum essential coverage (typically major medical, public, and job based insurance) will protect you from the fee!

 • If you want cost assistance you’ll have to shop for coverage on the health insurance marketplace, if not you may find a wider selection of plans outside of the marketplace.

 • In the individual and family market open enrollment is the only time you can switch plans or buy a new plan, this is true whether you use the marketplaces or shop outside of the marketplaces.